A multi-fidelity approach coupling parameter space reduction and non-intrusive POD with application to structural optimization of passenger ship hulls: Introduction

 In this work we propose an optimization framework, to be used in the preliminary design phase, involving many reduced order models to assess the structural behaviour of modern passenger ship hulls under different parametric configurations and loading conditions.
 Many studies have been conducted to assess the structural behaviour of passenger ship hulls~\cite{heder1991hull, soares2017progress, romanoff2013hull, parmasto2012mechanics}.
-In \cite{prebeg2014application} they compare different surrogate models to improve the design process of complex thin-walled ship structures, without using any POD-based model order reduction.
-For structural behaviour and optimisation of passenger ships we cite~\cite{raikunen2019optimisation}, and~\cite{raikunen2018optimization} where they used efficient finite element modelling, evolutionary optimisation algorithm and indirect constraint relaxation.
+In~\cite{prebeg2014application} they compare different surrogate models to improve the design process of complex thin-walled ship structures, without using any \RA{proper orthogonal decomposition (POD)}-based model order reduction.
+For structural behaviour and optimization of passenger ships we cite~\cite{raikunen2019optimisation}, and~\cite{raikunen2018optimization} where they used efficient finite element modelling, evolutionary optimization algorithm and indirect constraint relaxation.
 We used a similar idea for the stability constraints, where local stress peaks are allowed to exceed the rule-based strength limits.

+\RA{A recent approach to accelerate PDE-constrained optimization was proposed in~\cite{keil2022adaptive}, where an adaptive method comprising both full order model evaluations and artificial neural networks surrogate models was used in the context of oil recovery.
+The main idea introduced was to use local approximations of the objective functional instead of a global surrogate model.
+Another adaptive numerical method involving ROMs and nonlinear trust-region based on a residual error indicator able to keep the optimization trajectory consistent with the ROMs accuracy was presented in~\cite{zahr2015progressive}. }